-- Colostomy: Some cancers can cause a blockage to the bowel and it may be recommended that a colostomy be performed to prevent this.
+- Colostomy: Some cancers can cause a blockage to the bowel and it may be recommended that a colostomy is performed to prevent this.
 This is particularly the case if you are very frail or the cancer has spread to many other organs.

 All treatment options will be discussed fully with you and, with your permission the people important to you, before any decisions are made.

-What are the chances of cure?
+What are the chances of a cure?

 Appropriate surgery offers the best chance of cure possibly combined with chemotherapy.
 The earlier the cancer is detected and treated then the more likely the cure.
-In early cancers the cure rate is greater then 90%, in cancers at a more advanced stage then the chances of cure are less than 50%.
+In early cancers the cure rate is greater than 90%, in cancers at a more advanced stage then the chances of cure are less than 50%.

 Will I need to be seen again?